kenphused-About-AI/jira-mcp-server/docs/SECURITY.md

 # Security

 This document defines the security posture, TLS configuration, and certificate management practices for this MCP server.
 It is aligned with MCP security best practices and is intended for both human readers and AI agents.
+TLS is recommended and should be enforced by a forwarding proxy (Nginx, Cloudflare, Pangolin, ContextForge, etc.) or configured directly on the MCP server when a proxy is not available.

 ---